Chapter 7 BWV 57 Selig ist der Mann

 At first glance this might seem an odd work to perform as part of the Christmas celebrations.
 There are no ebullient choruses; in fact the choir makes its only appearance in the closing chorale.
 There are no festive trumpets and drums---or even horns, and the darker timbre of the oboes doubles the strings in the outer movements.
 Three of the four arias are in minor keys and two of these, the first and second, are particularly dark and gloomy.

-And, in passing we might pause to notice the similarity of the motive that begins the slow movement of that piece and the soprano aria in this work!
+And, in passing, we might pause to notice the similarity of the motive that begins and underpins the slow movement of that piece and the soprano aria in this work!

-Dürr (p 116) explains the lack of Christmas festivity and celebration of Christ’s death by noting that this day was also St Stephen’s day, and this gave Bach’s librettist the opportunity to explore the notion of martyrdom.
-Nevertheless, students will be interested in the comparisons between this with other cantatas composed for this second Day of Christmas.
+Dürr (p 116) explains the lack of Christmas festivity and the absence of celebration of Christ’s death by noting that this day was also St Stephen’s day, which gave Bach’s librettist the opportunity to explore the notion of martyrdom.
+Nevertheless, students may be interested in the comparisons between this with other cantatas composed for this second Day of Christmas.

 C 40 (cycle 1) opens with an ebullient chorus, horns and oboes espousing the Son of God and his victory over Satan.
 The bass aria describing the crushing of the serpent’s head is a particularly dramatic operatic movement.
 C 121, from the second cycle, begins with a chorale/fantasia of some severity but later falls almost into burlesque with the bass aria portraying John’s ‘leaping for joy’.
 At no time do these works approach the gravity of C 57, which, although a significant component of the Christmas celebrations, stands apart in both mood and style.